Trinity2019/macOSStaticCodeCheck/README.md

 # macOS Static Code Signing Check
-This sample code is associated with my blog post [Practical CPU time performance tuning for security software: Part 1](https://www.elastic.co/blog/practical-cpu-time-performance-tuning-security-software).
+This sample code is associated with my blog post [Practical CPU time performance tuning for security software: Part 1](https://www.elastic.co/blog/practical-cpu-time-performance-tuning-security-software) and [Part 2](https://www.elastic.co/blog/practical-cpu-time-performance-tuning-for-security-software-part-2).
 It demonstrates how to check static code signing information using `SecStaticCodeCheckValidityWithErrors` API and then demonstrates it's impact on the CPU usage when it is used on a large bundle.

 Note that the purpose of this sample is not to question Apple’s implementation of `SecStaticCodeCheckValidity*` on the performance side.
 Instead, I want to demonstrate that code signing validation is CPU intensive.
 We should carefully evaluate its impact on CPU/resource consumption and carefully choose when to use it and when not to use it.